- 1 Must-Do WordPress Website Maintenance Tasks

 If you have inactive themes and/or plugins installed, they are not performing any useful function.
 They take up space on your hosting and can also be a security risk, so it’s a good idea to uninstall them if possible.

 It’s a good idea to audit all the plugins installed on your website from time to time.
 This is for a number of reasons.
 For example… Sometimes you change the functionality of your website which means that you have stopped using the plugin… in which case it can be deleted.
 Some plugins may not be supported anymore meaning that they are not maintained.
 If they are not receiving security updates, then they may become security risks.
-Some plugins may slow down your website or have compatibility issues which cause your website to not work or display properly, so it might be best to replace it with another plugin.
+Some plugins may slow down your website or have compatibility issues that cause your website to not work or display properly, so it might be best to replace it with another plugin.
 There are many other reasons why plugin audits are important, and it is a good idea to include this in your list of WordPress maintenance tasks.

 Check That The Site Is Using HTTPS

-Whether or not your business website asks visitors, users, or customers for personal information, it’s best to have an SSL certificate installed on your site.
+Whether or not your business website asks visitors, users, or customers for personal information, it’s best to have an SSL (Secure Socket Layer) certificate installed on your site.
 Without one, your website will display as non-secure.
 Search engines are taking a dim view of websites that are insecure and it can have a negative effect on rankings.
-Even if your website has an SSL certificate installed, there can be issues that cause it to be insecure, so you have to monitor to ensure that it is working properly.
+Even if your website has an SSL certificate installed, there can be issues that cause it to be insecure, so you have to monitor it to ensure that it is working properly.
 If your site has an SSL certificate, ensure that it is secure and displays correctly.

 Check For Weak Passwords, Change All Passwords Periodically